wavemotion-dave/ColecoDS/README.md

 V9.0: 21-Oct-2023 by wavemotion-dave
 * Fixed loading of SC-3000 Survivors Multi/Megacart roms.
-* Slight optmization to I/O read driver.
+* Slight optimization to I/O read driver.
 * Minor cleanup as time permitted.

 V8.9: 20-Sep-2023 by wavemotion-dave
 * Further cleanup of the ADAM driver to eliminate title-screen glitches and provide support for 320K disks.
-* Slight optmization across the board resulting in another frame or two of performance.
+* Slight optimization across the board resulting in another frame or two of performance.
-* Memory optmization to reduce the footprint of the program - providing about 300K of free resources total.
+* Memory optimization to reduce the footprint of the program - providing about 300K of free resources total.

 V8.8: 11-Sep-2023 by wavemotion-dave
 * Major cleanup of the Coleco ADAM driver so that most games now load up first try and RESET handling is smooth and consistent.